SilenceOfTheLambdas/tasker/README.md

 # Tasker.io

-A task managment website built with PHP, HTML5 and CSS3\.
+A task management website built with PHP, HTML5 and CSS3\.
 This was made as part of an assignment for University that I have decided to take further.

 * * *